 Retirement is not something I plan to do.
-Even if money wasn’t a concern, I would probably continue to work as an administrative assistant.
+Even if money wasn’t a concern, I would probably continue to work as an administrator.
 But more importantly, I would become the writer I want to be.
 I have a lot of stories in my head, especially about women and our challenges in life.
 Most of my stories tell about everyday women, and there is usually an inspirational twist or lesson.

 I guess it’s “This, too, shall pass.”
 I’ve had a lot of ups and downs in my life, but I’ve always gotten through them.
 My mother would say this to me, and I would get so irritated by it.
 Now, as I’ve gotten older, I know what she means, and I understand the positive side of this quote.
 Nothing stays the same; there will be change, and change is good.
 It may not seem that way when life is beating you up, but there is light at the end of every tunnel.
 Just keep pushing until you get to it.